Join our Youth Cadets at

 Australian Peoples Survival League

-Cadets provide a way for youth to join in and participate in training and survival skills.
+Cadets provide a way for the young and youth to join in and participate in life skills training, survival skills and leadership skills.
 This offers a great opportunity to get involved with your family (if family member(s) have joined), creating a survival unit.
-If that's not the case, you can join other nearby youth (depending on availability), or simply participate as an individual cadet or junior cadet.
+If that's not the case, you can join other nearby youth (depending on availability), or simply participate as an individual in the cadets.

 New cadets are invited into the league's Induction course.